Bake Play Smile

 A pile of LCM Bars made with Rice Bubble and 100's and 1000's throughout.

-They take minutes to make and are perfect for after-school snacks (or a sneaky fridge grab).
-If you're on a no-bake roll, try my healthy Coco Pop Bars or Peanut Butter Crunch Bars too.
+No marshmallows, no butter, just honey, rice bubbles and a good hard press into the tin.
+If you're on a no-bake kick, try my Healthy Coco Pop Bars or Peanut Butter Crunch Bars next.

 Rice bubble slice with sprinkles on a plate